Shuvomoy/shuvomoy.github.io/index.md

 ## News

-* Our package [`PEPit.jl`](https://github.com/PerformanceEstimation/PEPit.jl) is out and will be presented at [JuMP-dev 2026](https://jump.dev/meetings/jumpdev2026/)! `PEPit.jl` is a native Julia implementation of *Performance Estimation Programming (PEP) methodology* for computer-assisted worst-case analysis of first-order optimization algorithms in `Julia`.
+* Our open-source Julia package [`PEPit.jl`](https://github.com/PerformanceEstimation/PEPit.jl) is out and will be presented at [JuMP-dev 2026](https://jump.dev/meetings/jumpdev2026/)! `PEPit.jl` is a native Julia implementation of *Performance Estimation Programming (PEP) methodology* for computer-assisted worst-case analysis of first-order optimization algorithms in `Julia`.

 ## Papers